brownj47/brownj47/README.md

 ### Hi there 👋

 ## Full Stack Developer
 Full Stack Web Developer with a background in Biology/Healthcare.
 Skills include JavaScript (Node.js, React.js), HTML, CSS, and SQL/NoSQL/MongoDB.
 Graduate from the University of Washington’s Full Stack Web Development Certificate.
 Interested in the intersection of technology and biology.
 A creative and thorough problem-solver with a ready-to-learn attitude.
-Managed a project with two other members that was voted best UI/UX and People’s Choice for Best Application.
 Passionate about utility, beauty, and a positive user experience.

 📫 You can reach me directly at justus.c.brown@gmail.com